Bullying & harassment

 The national anti-bullying laws cover all national system employees as well as:

 to find out more about whether you're covered.

 If you're not covered by these laws, you should contact the workplace health and safety body in your state or territory.

 Source reference: Fair Work Act 2009 (Cth) sections 789FA – 789FI

 What to do if you think bullying or harassment has happened

 - If you think bullying or harassment is happening at your work, talk to:

 - Take action at the Fair Work Commission (the Commission) to stop the bullying:

-- You can also take action at your state health and safety authority.
+- You can also take action by contacting

 Want to save this information for later?